Shirt color combinations matter in eCommerce.

 Use yellow ink on green if you want a design that has a little more spark and contrast.
 Green and yellow are soothing, but also very eye-catching.
 This design combination is associated with growth, joy, and refreshment in color psychology.
 Green and yellow work perfectly well for organic brands that promote environmental friendliness.

 It’s also a great shirt color combo for outdoor activities like hiking and gardening, which have become increasingly popular during the pandemic.

 Recommended Sellfy product color combination: shirt Heather Blue & ink #E0B0FF.

 Did you know that purple is now the new millennial pink?
 And that specific hues like mauve, lavender, and lilac are called millennial purple?
-These shades took over fashion and design in 2020.
+These shades took over fashion and design in the 2020s.
 Blue was also Pantone’s Color of the Year in 2020, and together with purple, it’s currently one of the highest trending color combinations.
 So, you definitely can’t go wrong with this design!